Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 Some of the capabilities (e.g. required [=robustness level=]) are [=DRM system=] specific.
 The [=required capability set=] contains the values for all [=DRM systems=].

 During [=DRM system=] selection, the [=required capability set=] of each [=adaptation set=] is compared with the supported capability set of a [=DRM system=].
-As a result of this, each candidate [=DRM system=] is assocaited with zero or more [=adaptation sets=] that can be successfully presented using that [=DRM system=].
+As a result of this, each candidate [=DRM system=] is associated with zero or more [=adaptation sets=] that can be successfully presented using that [=DRM system=].

 It is possible that multiple [=DRM systems=] have the capabilities required to present some or all of the [=adaptation sets=].
 When multiple candidates exist, the DASH client SHOULD enable custom business logic to make the final decision.

-Note: Some sensible default behavior can be implemented in a generic way (e.g. the [=DRM system=] should be able to decode both audio and video if both media types are present in the MPD).
+Note: Some sensible default behavior can be implemented in a generic way (e.g. the [=DRM system=] should be able to enable playback of both audio and video if both media types are present in the MPD).
 Still, there will still exist scenarios where the choices seem equivalent to the DASH client and an arbitrary choice needs to be made.

 The workflows defined in this document contain the necessary extension points to allow DASH clients to exhibit sensible default behavior and enable custom business logic to drive the choices in an optimal direction.

 ### Selecting the DRM system ### {#CPS-selection-workflow}

-The MPD describes the [=protection scheme=] used to encrypt content, with the `default_KID` values identifying the content keys required for playback, and optionally provides the default [=DRM system configuration=] for one or more [=DRM systems=] via `ContentProtection` descriptors.
+The MPD describes the [=protection scheme=] used to encrypt content, with the `default_KID` values identifying the [=content keys=] required for playback, and optionally provides the default [=DRM system configuration=] for one or more [=DRM systems=] via `ContentProtection` descriptors.
 It also identifies the codecs used by each [=representation=], enabling a DASH client to determine the set of required [=DRM system=] capabilities.

 Note: Neither an [=initialization segment=] nor a [=media segment=] is required to select a [=DRM system=].
 The MPD is the only component of the presentation used for [=DRM system=] selection.